SAP-samples/btp-kyma-multitenant-extension/mission-intro.md

 ## Who Is This Mission For?

 The business scenario of this tutorial has been created with the partner as focus persona.
 The purpose of this project is to help SAP partners to get a quick start on developing a multitenant application and provide best practices.
-This is of course not exclusively for SAP partner and can be very useful for every person looking for details on how to build a multitenant application running on Kyma.
-It is suitable for new or experienced developers on SAP BTP.
+This is of course not exclusively for SAP partner and can be useful for every person looking for details on how to build a multitenant application running on Kyma.
+It is suitable for new or experienced developers on SAP Business Technology Platform (SAP BTP).

 ## Focus Topics of the Mission